 You can access the Web User Interface either via links at the console or from a web browser on a client connected to the same network (recommended).
-The default IP address is 192.168.2.21/24.
-To change this, at the console use:
+By default the IP address for eth0 on the physical appliance is set to 192.168.2.21/24.
+On the VMWare Virtual Appliance, eth0 attempts to obtain an IP address via DHCP.
+The IP address obtained will be displayed on the console of the VM once the boot process is complete.
+If a DHCP server cannot be contacted, no IP address will be shown and it will therefore need to be set manually.
+This can be done using the following console command once logged in:

-ifconfig eth0 <IP address> <netmask> up
+ifconfig eth0 <IP address> netmask <netmask> up